tomari/NDKdhry/README.md

 * Multi-process Dhrystone -- run multiple dhrystone processes simultaneously.

 ## Supported Devices
-Runs on Android 1.6+
+Runs on Android 3+
-Tested against Android L emulator and Android 4.1 Tablet.
+Tested on Android 6 emulator and Android 5.1 Tablet.

 Supported processors are arm64-v8a, x86_64, mips64, armeabi-v7a,
 armeabi, x86 and mips.
 Default compiler flags are: "-O3"
-Binary is built using Android NDK R10.
+Binary is built using Android NDK R10e.

 ## How to compile
-* run ndk-build script included in the Android NDK in jni directory
-* compile project in Eclipse
+* compile project in Android Studio

 ## License
 public domain